Swarajsolanke/MCP_Arithmetic_server/README.md

 # 🧮 MCP Arithmetic Server

-A basic Multi-Client Protocol (MCP) server that performs arithmetic operations such as addition, subtraction, multiplication, and division.
+A basic Model-Client Protocol (MCP) server that performs arithmetic operations such as addition, subtraction, multiplication, and division.

 > ⚡ Built using Python and managed with [`uv`](https://github.com/astral-sh/uv)
 > 🧪 Tested using **Claude Desktop** as a client interface